 Method 1: Bulk Add (Best for: Quick lists and manual data)

 When to use: You have a list of items from another document, website, or need to add data manually.
+How it works:- Copy your list from anywhere (spreadsheet, web page, document)

 - Paste directly into your Claro table